Who we are

 We will contact the client directly in order to arrange delivery of goods.
 If the client is moving into a new property, please give us an indication of the expected moving date.

-Little Miracles is a Baby and Toddler Bank run by Southport Salvation Army, supported by Compassion Acts.
-The aim of Little Miracles is to support families experiencing financial hardship through referrals from third party agencies.
+We run a Baby and Toddler Bank from our building in Shakespeare Street , supported by Compassion Acts.
+Our aim is that we support families experiencing financial hardship.
+Families are referred to us by third party agencies.

 We can offer support in terms of clothing, nappies, formula, baby food, toiletries, and larger items such as prams/pushchairs, cots, highchairs, and nursery furniture.
 Each parcel is packed with love and is given in the same spirit.